sven-hash/docs/docs/developers/develop-with-nym/socks5-client.md

 ### Using the socks5 client

 This will start up a SOCKS5 proxy on your local machine, at `localhost:1080`.
-You can now route application traffic through the Nym Sandbox Testnet!
+You can now route application traffic through the Nym mixnet!

 To have a look at examples of how to attach some existing applications to your client, please see the [Use External Apps](/docs/stable/use-external-apps/) section.